OpenOCL/deploy/README.txt

 Source-code in third_party/ipopt

+For licensing information for files in this directory, please see the comments in the header of each file.
+For licensing of files in each of the subdirectories, please see the LICENSE file in that subdirectory.

 Since a lot of time and effort has gone into Ipopt's development, please cite the following publication if you are using Ipopt for your own research:
 A. Wächter and L. T. Biegler, On the Implementation of a Primal-Dual Interior Point Filter Line Search Algorithm for Large-Scale Nonlinear Programming, Mathematical Programming 106(1), pp. 25-57, 2006 (preprint)